spilliams/sparrowlike/README.md

 Pretty simple.
 It allows us to animate the transformation of a view to any x point.

 And that's it!
-It should be working properly now...let me know if you have questions?
-I may or may not develop this into a framework.
-I have some ideas about that acceleration stuff...
+It should be working properly now.
+If you have questions or concerns please [add an issue to this repository](https://github.com/spilliams/sparrowlike/issues/new).